LemmyNet/rfcs/text/0000-csam-filtering.md

 - API Changes:
   - New API for the settings
-  - New API for the logs for the admins ( the logs can be defered from the "csam-detection-status" table )
+  - New API for the logs for the admins ( the logs can be deferred from the "CSAM-detection-status" table )

 - Federation Changes:
   - This feature would be ONLY local. ( It will still check federated posts )